cesanta/mongoose/README.md

 [Developing a new product?
 Contact us today to discuss how Mongoose can help ](https://www.cesanta.com/contact)

-# Mongoose Binary - Web Server Application
-Are  you looking to run a web server on Mac or Win?
-[Check out the free, pro and PHP developer version of Mongoose Binary.] (https://www.cesanta.com/products/binary)

 # Contributions

 People who have agreed to the [Cesanta CLA] (https://docs.cesanta.com/contributors_la.shtml) can make contributions.
 Note that the CLA isn't a copyright assigment but rather a copyright license.
 You retain the copyright on your contributions.